StefanZander/lecture_notes/smw/skript/marp/03_semantic_search.md

 {.skip}

 ::: footnotes
-^1^ Assuming that topic information is encoded on the project pages using, e.g., `has_topic::some topic` statements.
+^1^ Assuming that topic information is encoded on the project pages using, e.g., `has_topic::Smart_Data` statements.
 :::